mohabmohamedabass/IOS-SNAPPY/README.md

 Signup, login and logout && adding snap from library or by camera then select the friend the user would like to send the snap to him.
 The application uses these main elements :

-firebase && Navigation controller && Table view controller
+firebase(Auth,Database and storage) && SDWebImage && Navigation controller && Table view controller

 dropbox link for project: